 The Social Progress Index incorporates four key design principles:

-These design principles are the foundation for our conceptual framework that defines social progress in an inclusive and comprehensive way.
-We define social progress as the capacity of a society to meet the basic human needs of its citizens, establish the building blocks that allow citizens and communities to enhance and sustain the quality of their lives, and create the conditions for all individuals to reach their full potential.
+These design principles are the foundation for our conceptual framework.
+We define social progress in a comprehensive and inclusive way.
+Social progress is the capacity of a society to meet the basic human needs of its citizens, establish the building blocks that allow citizens and communities to enhance and sustain the quality of their lives, and create the conditions for all individuals to reach their full potential.

 These three questions define the three dimensions of Social Progress: Basic Human Needs, Foundations of Wellbeing, and Opportunity.

-The final dimension, Opportunity, measures the degree to which a country’s population is free of restrictions on its rights and its people are able to make their own personal decisions, and whether prejudices or hostilities within a society prohibit individuals from reaching their potential.
-This dimension also includes the degree to which advanced education is accessible to all those in a country who wish to further their knowledge and skills, creating the potential for wide-ranging personal opportunity.
+The final dimension, Opportunity, measures the degree to which a country’s citizens have personal rights and freedoms and are able to make their own personal decisions as well as whether prejudices or hostilities within a society prohibit individuals from reaching their potential.
+Opportunity also includes the degree to which advanced forms of education are accessible to those in a country who wish to further their knowledge and skills, creating the potential for wide-ranging personal opportunity.